codingupastorm/codingupastorm.github.io/_posts/2024-02-10-why-im-shifting-left.md

 ---
 layout:     post
-title:      Everyone's Talking about Shifting Left - Here's Why I'm Shifting Right
+title:      Everyone's Talking About Shifting Left - Here's Why I'm Shifting Right
 date:       2023-11-07
 summary:    Why Shifting Left isn't a silver bullet, the advantages of testing more in production instead, and how Prodzilla can help achieve it.
 categories: